DIodide/DIodide/README.md

 Some other things that I am interested in:
-➼ Representing code and design decisions as nodes in a graph and vector embeddings ➼ Building to reduce or use "dead" compute or "dead" memory for shared compute and serverless ➼ Ways to measure "similarity" between arbitrary and graph-like data sources
+➼ Representing code and design decisions as nodes in a graph and vector embeddings ➼ Building to reduce or use "dead" compute or "dead" memory for shared compute and serverless architectures

 Feel free to email me at ibraheem@princeton.edu for academic inquiries or ibraheem.amin2@gmail.com for professional inquiry.

-I'm currently working on [my website!](https://ibraheemamin.dev), [Yonder](https://tryyonder.com/), and [EVAL!](https://evalgaming.com)
+I'm currently working on [Project BlockWarriors](https://blockwarriors.ai), [Yonder](https://tryyonder.com/), and [EVAL!](https://evalgaming.com)
+Learn more about me [here](https://ibraheemamin.dev)

 **Languages**
 [![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)](https://www.python.org/)